-162. The UNCITRAL Legislative Guide on Insolvency Law for Micro- and Small Enterprises (the "Legislative Guide") is designed to address the unique circumstances of micro and small enterprises.74 Provisions concerning new financing, informal restructuring and early rescue mechanisms are particularly relevant in this context.
+164. The UNCITRAL Legislative Guide on Insolvency Law for Micro- and Small Enterprises (the "Legislative Guide") is designed to address the unique circumstances of micro and small enterprises.
+77 Provisions concerning new financing, informal restructuring and early rescue mechanisms are particularly relevant in this context.
 The Legislative Guide recommends facilitating and providing incentives for new finance to be obtained by those micro and small enterprises in financial distress before commencement of insolvency proceedings for the purpose of rescuing businesses and avoiding insolvency.
-Such incentives should include appropriate protection for the providers of such finance (including the payment of the finance providers at least ahead of ordinary unsecured creditors) and for those parties whose rights may be affected by the provision of such finance.75
+Such incentives should include appropriate protection for the providers of such finance (including the payment of the finance providers at least ahead of ordinary unsecured creditors) and for those parties whose rights may be affected by the provision of such finance.
+78

-163. The Legislative Guide also recognizes the importance of informal debt restructuring negotiations.
-States are encouraged to provide appropriate incentives for the participation of creditors in informal debt restructuring negotiations (in the form of e.g. tax incentives, exempting from avoidance proceedings any transactions arising from informal debt restructuring negotiations).76 They are also encouraged to identify and remove disincentives for the use of informal debt restructuring negotiations, as
+165. The Legislative Guide also recognizes the importance of informal debt restructuring negotiations.
+States are encouraged to provide appropriate incentives for the participation of creditors in informal debt restructuring negotiations (in the form, for example of tax incentives, exempt transactions arising from informal debt restructuring negotiations from avoidance proceedings).
+They are also encouraged to identify and remove disincentives for the use of informal debt restructuring negotiations, as may result, for example from provisions that create an obligation to file for formal insolvency within a certain period after the occurrence of certain events or insolvency law provisions on avoidance of transactions concluded during a certain period before filing for insolvency.
+Furthermore, institutional support with the use of informal debt restructuring negotiations, such as the involvement of a competent public or private body to facilitate negotiations, is also recommended.